ongzhixian/csi/_docs/03-aspnet-codegenerator.md

   --controllerNamespace|-namespace    : Specify the name of the namespace to use for the generated controller

 Example call:
-dotnet aspnet-codegenerator controller --controllerName Csi.WebApp.Project --model Csi.Data.Project --dataContext Csi.WebApp.Data.CsiDbContext --referenceScriptLibraries
+dotnet aspnet-codegenerator controller --controllerName Csi.WebApp.ProjectController --model Csi.Data.Project --dataContext Csi.WebApp.Data.CsiDbContext --referenceScriptLibraries

 ## Help: identity